 The amount you can learn on Duolingo depends entirely on the language you’re studying.
 Some Duolingo trees, like Spanish and French, are incredibly extensive and can really help you develop a high-quality understanding of the language.

 Others, like Finnish, are much more simple and don’t have as much content to them, at least not yet.
 A good way to estimate how much you’ll learn in any language is to see how many checkpoints there are; a language with only 2-3 checkpoints is not going to be as high quality as one with 8-9.

 Duolingo lessons are built for language learners who are not too intermediate or advanced.
 You don’t have to be a beginner coming in at zero (you can test out of checkpoints and go right to the material that you don’t already know), but definitely not for those with an advanced understanding of the language.

 RELATED: Memrise vs Duolingo

 To keep your interest, all of these lessons include fun sound effects, low-pressure lessons, and a cute little owl that pokes you every day to get your practice in.
 As you continue through your lessons, you’re reminded to refresh your memory every once in a while, but once your tree is done, it’s done.

 Busuu, on the other hand, is a completely different animal right from the start.
 I mean, the first thing you do is set yourself up with a goal.
-You’re asked the CEFR level you want to reach (A1-B2), and how often you want to study.
+You’re asked the CEFR level you want to reach (A1-B2 [note that it doesn’t reach advanced levels]), and how often you want to study.